Summary

 Most parking areas have at least one picnic table.
 But at busy times it may not be easy to find a place to mount your horse.

-Picnic tables at Beaver Valley Marina tend to be in the congested area near the water, and not the greatest for mounting.
+Picnic tables at Beaver Valley Marina are in the congested area near the water and not great for mounting.

-It sure would be nice if the park or a local volunteer group could build a mounting stand at Beaver Valley.
-Ohio parks can teach you how 🙂
+It sure would be nice if the park or local volunteers (Scouts take note!) could build a proper mounting stand at Beaver Valley.
+Ohio state parks can teach you how it’s done 🙂

 Grazing

-There is plenty of grazing at Beaver Valley Marina, or any of the bigger access areas.
-Headache Hill would also be a good grazing stop with plenty of parking, and you can take in the view from the overlook.
+There is plenty of grazing at Beaver Valley Marina, or any of the bigger parking areas.
+Headache Hill would be a good grazing stop with plenty of parking, and you can take in the view from the overlook, but it doesn’t access any horse riding trails.

 Bater Patch is deep in the woods with little grass.